-- Mr G Boys - Curriculum Leader, PE
+- Mr G Boys - Curriculum Leader

-- Mr S Jenyons - PE Teacher
+- Mr S Jenyons - Teacher of PE

-- Miss L Naylor - Deputy Headteacher
+- Miss L Naylor - Teacher of PE and Deputy Headteacher

-- Miss R Logie - PE Teacher
+- Miss R Logie - Teacher of PE

 "Together, we have the power to inspire, connect, and deliver on new opportunities and rich experiences that can open doors to innovation and progress while growing global economies and increasing well-being."